genboy/Festival/README.md

   - [x] No shooting (bow)
   - [x] No Fall Damage flag (was implemented as effect for TP dropping and flight break)

+### Milestones v1.0.7 - v1.0.7.9

+  - [x] Areas floating title
+    - set config option Areadisplay (off/op/on)
+    - never or on command (off)
+    - for ops only always (op)
+    - for all players if msg flag true (on)
+    - display toggle /fe titles for ops
+  - [x] Add translation options
+    - set config option language (en/nl/..)
+    - ops change language  /fe lang <en/nl/..>
+    - English en
+    - Nederlands nl
+  - [x] Enhancements Edit Flag
+    - No Farmland creation
+    - No Fire from Flint & Steel
+    - protect item in frame use
+  - [x] Enhancements TNT Flag (experimental)
+    - No TNT placing
+    - No TNT ignition with Flint & Steel
+  - [x] Spawning: Prevent mob spawning (and spawners/eggs) in area's
+    - Prevent spawn (incl. spawners/eggs) (EntitySpawnEvent)!
+      - Mobs flag prevent mobs from spawning in area
+      - Animals flag prevent animals from spawning in area
+  - [x] Area messages display in chat with config option Msgtype 'msg'
+  - [x] cmd flag: area event commands for ops or whitelisted players only

  ### History

   **Since v1.0.3-11+**